-In the use of spinal cord stimulators for pain management, equipment-related problems may occur; surgical revision may be required by electrode migration or by component failures in the implanted pulse generator circuitry and leads and electrodes.
-In addition, complications may occur when the system is misused (e.g., accidental adjustment of the patient controls to inappropriate stimulus parameters) or as a result of the effects of extraneous radiofrequency wave transmission on the production of stimuli by the implanted receiver (Kahn and Maveus, 1972; Long and Erickson, 1985).
+In the use of peripheral nerve stimulators for pain management, two major kinds of equipment-related problems occur: those associated with the use and possible abuse of the external equipment (antenna and receiver system); and system failures in the transmitter and receiver circuitry and implanted leads.
+In addition, complications may occur when the system is misused (e.g., accidental adjustment of the patient controls to suprathreshold stimulus parameters) or as a result of the effects of extraneous radiofrequency wave transmission on the production of stimuli by the implanted receiver (Kahn & Maveus, 1972).